Best & Worst Ranking Factors

 Originally Published September 9, 2008

-Search engine experts are constantly discussing which of the hundreds of factors Google uses to rank websites for search results, has the greatest positive and negative impact.
+Search engine optimization (SEO) experts are constantly discussing which of the MANY components, Google uses to rank websites for search results, have the greatest positive and negative impacts.

-While, the top five positive and negative factors have remained constant for over a decade, and while most still apply today--we're beginning to see a shift with two new factors rapidly gaining in importance.
+While, the top five positive and negative aspects have remained constant for over a decade, and while most still apply today--we've now seen a shift in the top areas of importance.

-Below are the Top 5 positive and negative factors, followed by a brief discussion of the two new factors vying for the Top 5, that everyone must pay attention to:
+Below are the Top 5 positive and negative areas affecting search engine ranking in Google, that everyone must pay attention to:

 Top 5 Positive Factors According to the Experts

 1. Content Quality & Length, Meta Tag Usage, & Schema